Climbing to the Top of the ATLAS 13 TeV data: Event selection, statistical analysis and systematic uncertainties

 In terms of instrumental systematic effects, most of the top-quark measurements and searches are particularly sensitive to uncertainties in jet energy corrections and in the efficiencies of $b$-tagging algorithms.
 In \RunTwo, the jet energy was corrected for \pileup effects and further calibrated, based on both MC simulation and data~\cite{JETM-2018-05}.
 Uncertainties in the jet energy scale and resolution were then extracted, based on these correction procedures and on considerations of jet flavour, kinematic and generator dependence.
 Efficiencies and misidentification rates for the $b$-tagging algorithms were calibrated in data by analysing \ttbar and $Z$+jet events~\cite{PERF-2016-05, FTAG-2020-08, FTAG-2019-02}.
 The uncertainties in such measurements were then propagated to each analysis and decomposed into sets of uncorrelated sources of uncertainty, including uncertainties assigned to extrapolations to inaccessible kinematic regimes in the calibrations.
 Depending on the specific analysis, other uncertainties may also be relevant; these include uncertainties in the LHC luminosity, beam energy and \pileup conditions, in lepton selection efficiencies and energy--momentum corrections, and in the determination of the missing transverse momentum.

-Apart from these instrumental systematic effects , uncertainties in the details of the MC event-generation process, referred to as \enquote{modelling} systematic uncertainties, became more and more important and were subjected to deeper and deeper studies.
+Apart from these instrumental systematic effects, uncertainties in the details of the MC event-generation process, referred to as \enquote{modelling} systematic uncertainties, became increasingly important and were subjected to deeper and deeper studies.
 In particular, \RunTwo ATLAS physics measurements adopted a refined approach, learning from the past data results and benefiting from improvements in MC generators~\cite{ATL-PHYS-PUB-2018-009}.

 During \RunTwo, the modelling of \ttbar\ and single-top processes relied on MC generators that implement the hard process at next-to-leading order (NLO) in QCD and are interfaced with parton-shower generators to implement perturbative and non-perturbative fragmentation processes, as well as with the underlying-event modelling and hadron decays.
 The nominal predictions were initially obtained with \POWHEGBOX[v2]~\cite{Alioli:2010xd} interfaced with \Pythia[6]~\cite{Sjostrand:2006za}, with the \EVTGEN~\cite{Lange:2001uf} package used to better simulate the decay of heavy-flavour hadrons.
 After the first set of early \RunTwo results, the \POWPY[6] set-up was replaced by the more recent \POWPY[8]~\cite{Sjostrand:2014zea}, moving from the Perugia 2012 set of tuned parameters (tune)~\cite{Skands:2010ak} to the A14 tune~\cite{ATL-PHYS-PUB-2014-021}, derived by the ATLAS Collaboration from a number of its \RunOne measurements at $\sqrt{s} = 7$~\TeV.
 To assess modelling uncertainties in these \enquote{NLO+PS} set-ups, a number of alternative predictions were considered, obtained either by varying certain internal parameters in the \POWHEG or \Pythia generators or by replacing one of the two with a different generator.